PRENATAL EXERCISE - HEART HEALTHY TIPS FOR SAFE EXERCISE WHILE PREGNANTJan 09, 2020

-You can prepare your body for birth using exercise that mimics labour and birth positions.
-During pregnancy, if you incorporate labour and birth-specific movements into your workouts, you will prepare your body for when you are actually in labour and be better able to handle the physical demands of certain positions.
+You can prepare your body for birth using exercise that mimics labor and birth positions.
+During pregnancy, if you incorporate labor and birth-specific movements into your workouts, you will prepare your body for when you are actually in labor and be better able to handle the physical demands of certain positions.

 Exercise is better for mom and better for babe, but which exercises are safest and the best choice to get mamas movin’ when pregnant, while also being pelvic floor friendly and preparing you for birth?

 Here are The Fitness Doula’s Top Tips for Heart Healthy Exercise While Pregnant.

 Walking is one of my favourite exercises for pregnancy – especially if your route has some hills.
 It is great for cardio, great for your glutes and legs (which we want to prepare for upright positions in labor) and great for your pelvic floor!

 I recommend walking for 30 minutes every day.
 You should be able to carry on a conversation without becoming out of breath while you walk.

 The buoyancy offered by a pool can be such a welcome relief to the pregnant body, not to mention the gentle resistance offered by the water, which allows you to get your heart rate up as well!
 Swimming is a great low (read ‘no’) impact exercise that involves the whole body.

 Keep in mind you can also get a great workout in the pool without doing laps.
 You can get a great glute and leg workout by standing at the edge of the pool, holding the side and swinging one leg forward and back.
 You can add paddles to your hands and, while standing in water between hip and chest height, swing your arms through the water.